I went to a party, Mom. I remember what you said. You told me not to drink, Mom, so I drank soda instead.

 I know I did the right thing, Mom.
 I know you’re always right.
 Now the party’s finally ending, Mom, as everyone drives out of sight.

 As I get into my car, Mom, I know I’d get home in one piece.
-Because the way you raised me, Mom, so responsible and sweet.
+Because of the way you raised me, Mom, so responsible and sweet.

 I started to drive away, Mom, but as I pulled onto the road.
 The other car didn’t see me, Mom, and hit me like a load.